Coby White NBA Preview vs. the Heat

-Coby White and the rest of the Chicago Bulls will be hitting the court versus the Miami Heat on Saturday at 8:00 PM ET.
+Coby White and the Chicago Bulls take on the Miami Heat at 8:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-If you'd like to make predictions on White's performance, we look at his available prop bets, using stats and trends, below.
+If you'd like to place a wager on White's props, we dive into his available ones, providing some stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.